 Vanderbilt is responsible for notifying or obtaining approval from SACSCOC before any substantive change in its programs is implemented.
 A substantive change is any significant modification or expansion of a degree program and includes offering coursework or programs at a more advanced level, significantly changing the content, duration, or delivery method of a program, initiating joint degrees, and offering programs/courses through collaborative agreements.
 If a department, school or college, is contemplating a substantive change, it should reach out to OAPRAA to determine if the change needs to be reported to SACSCOC in advance.

-Please contact our office for more information on the procedures for implementing a substantive change.
+Please review Vanderbilt’s Substantive Change Policy and contact our office for more information on the procedures for implementing a substantive change.

 Vanderbilt University uses many metrics of student achievement to evaluate the success of its educational programs.
 In SACSCOC’s Policy on Institutional Obligations for Public Disclosure, student achievement information may include “reliable information in retention, graduation, course completion, licensure examinations, and job placement rates and other measures of student success appropriate to institutional mission.”
 Vanderbilt’s student achievement information may be found here.

 Many Vanderbilt University programs are also accredited by a number of programmatic accrediting agencies.
 A list of these agencies, as well as additional agency affiliations, may be found here.